Heavy metals: Biological role

 A few non-essential heavy metals have been observed to have biological effects.
 Gallium, germanium (a metalloid), indium, and most lanthanides can stimulate metabolism, and titanium promotes growth in plants (though it is not always considered a heavy metal).

 Toxicity

-Heavy metals are often assumed to be highly toxic or damaging to the environment.
-Some are, while certain others are toxic only if taken in excess or encountered in certain forms.
+Heavy metals are often assumed to be highly toxic or damaging to the environment and while some are, certain others are toxic only when taken in excess or encountered in certain forms.
 Inhalation of certain metals, either as fine dust or most commonly as fumes, can also result in a condition called metal fume fever.